matiasilva/atriposaday/README.md

 All paths in the app are relative to the root folder, ie. don't start this in  `app/`.

 To examine Apache logs, perhaps use something like: https://goaccess.io/download

+Need to copy favicon.ico on SRCF to public dir

+Images are read in the following manner:

+`<question number>_<index>.png`

+where index, starting from 0, counts the number of graphs/assets associated with that question.
+The plain question should just be `<question number>.png`.